techn0man1ac/WIFIDataLogger/README.md

 - Tkinter library
 - ESP8266 device(install ArduinoJson 7.0.4 library for Arduino IDE)

+## JSON Data Format

+Please note that the program generates a JSON file with an invalid format due to missing square brackets at the beginning and end of the file.
+This is because each record in the JSON file represents a single scan of WiFi networks by the ESP8266 device.
+However, the data visualization program is designed to handle this issue and can still read the JSON file correctly.

 ## License

 This project is licensed under the MIT License.